vs SciSpace

 • You need a calibrated peer review on a manuscript before submitting it elsewhere.

-• You're choosing between target venues and want a Tier 1-5 acceptance probability from title + abstract (free, 15 seconds, no signup).
+• You're choosing between target venues and want a Tier 1-5 acceptance probability from title + abstract (15 credits, 15 seconds; a free account starts with 25 welcome credits).

-• You'd consider publishing your paper open-access with full review reports attached, no APC.
+• You want to be first in line for open-access publication with full review reports attached, no APC.

 • You want results that are reproducible — every gap page has a synthesis with cited evidence, and every review has a structured per-agent report.